antoniolopez7217/42Piscine/README.md

 ## Curriculum

-Below are all the projects/examens I did during the Piscine stage in chronological order.
+Below are all the projects/exams I did during the Piscine stage in chronological order.
+Also, I have included the level that I got in the 42 intranet after submitting each project.

 | PROJECT       | LANGUAGE      | DESCRIPTION          | STATUS                  | LEVEL          |
 | ------------- | :-----------: | :-------------        | -------------:        | -------------  |